Live from the Southern Command in sunny South Florida.

 What I said in my letter was that I would be bringing the Bible to the swearing-in letter.

-Final question uh from David Ashwell.
+Final question from David Asherwell: Would you prohibit Mr. Ellison?

-But I believe that the overwhelming majority of voters in my district uh would prefer the use of the Bible if a book is used, and that is exactly what I'm going to do.
+But I believe that the overwhelming majority of voters in my district would prefer the use of the Bible if a book is used, and that is exactly what I'm going to do.

-Well, that may well be true, but again, just to put a fine point on it, you are not then for prohibiting Mr. Ellison from bringing in a Quran.
+But again, just to put a fine point on it, you are not then for prohibiting Mr. Ellison from bringing in a Koran.

 No, but I am for restricting immigration so that we don't have a majority of Muslims elected to the United States House of Representatives.

-That's that's uh Virgil Good from Virginia.
+That's Virgil Good from Virginia.

-Uh and he he's not backing down, by the way, from this.
+And he's not backing down, by the way, from this.

-Uh this leads to a response from Ellison.
+This leads to a response from Ellison.

-And then in a later, in a private ceremony, of course I'll put my hand on a book that is the uh basis of my faith, which is Islam, and I think that this is a beauty.
+And then later, in a private ceremony, of course I'll put my hand on a book that is the basis of my faith, which is Islam.

-Uh Catholic members will put their hand on the book of their choice, and members who don't want to put their hand on any book are also fully free to do that.
+And members who don't want to put their hand on any book are also fully free to do that.

 That's the American way.